adrianfilip/zio-properties/README.md

 - command line arguments
 - system properties
 - environment variables
+- HOCON file
+    - if the hoconFile property is present the mentioned file will be used (and profile is ignored for HOCON file resolution).
+Fails if file not found in classpath.
+    - if hoconFile is not present and profile is not present application.conf file will be used if present (does not fail if file not found in classpath)
+    - if profile is present
+        - and has a value that when lowercased equals "prod" or is empty string then application.conf file will be used if present (does not fail if file not found in classpath) otherwise
+        - the application-${lowercase.profile}.conf file will be used if present (does not fail if file not found in classpath) otherwise
 - properties file
     - if the propertiesFile property is present the mentioned file will be used (and profile is ignored for properties file resolution).
 Fails if file not found in classpath.
     - if propertiesFile is not present and profile is not present application.properties file will be used if present (does not fail if file not found in classpath)